cardfaux/boat-app/README.md

 - run php artisan make:model Listing -m -s, to generate a model for Listings, migration, and seeder
 - generate a controller for Listings, run php artisan make:controller Admin/ListingController -r, make the controller inside a Admin folder

-# add a Roles table with modle and seed generated so each user can have a role_id
+# add a Roles table with model and seed generated so each user can have a role_id

 - run php artisan make:model Role -m -s